top of page

 At this point, I knew I had to switch to full-time teaching and joined the Department of Biology at the University of Pennsylvania as a Lecturer.
 The bulk of my teaching experience was obtained at Penn in a wide range of topics and levels, in both lecture and lab settings.

 I left the University of Pennsylvania in the summer of 2019 and moved to Toronto, ON, Canada.
-I am currently an Assistant Professor in the Department of Biology and the Director of Academic Support Programs at Bethune College at York University.
+I am currently an Associate Professor in the Department of Biology and the Director of Academic Support Programs at Bethune College at York University.
 While here, I designed an introductory course-based undergraduate research experience in molecular biology, and in 2023, won the York University Faculty of Science Excellence in Teaching Award.

 While not teaching, I moonlight as a husband and father to the best wife, two crazy boys, and two screwball cats.
 I also play the guitar, am a combat sports nerd, train regularly in gi/no-gi grappling, and compete in local submission wrestling tournaments when I can.